davmarksman/qmk_firmware/zresearch.md

 ### Pinky dilema:

 -   swapping 'g' and 'f' might be worth doing.
-As with ing combo would not use 'g' as frequently and its already lower than 'f'.
-B1jiion;ei6piiiiiiiiieeeei889wkwfffff1jbrings almost on par with g.
+As with ing combo would not use 'g' as frequently and its already lower than 'f'. brings almost on par with g.
 -   also nice to have: f has a homing key that makes it ideal to find home. popping j on i so get that homing too.
 -   Only way to reduce right pink would be to swap 'f' and 'w'.
 Plus 'for' combo to negate sfb.
 -   From my data fo gram ok as long as have for combo.
 For was 139/163 fo grams